-Now that you have submitted your Plan of Work, gotten organized, attended training and assessed your resources, you are ready for some fun ... planning arts in education activities for the students.
+Now that you have submitted your Plan of Work, gotten organized, attended training, and assessed your resources, you are ready to start planning arts in education activities for the students.

-Engaging Students In The Arts
+Engaging Students in the Arts

 There is an abundance of art project ideas available on the internet and social media outlets.
 As an ambassador for PTA, promoting collaboration and engagement of parents, families, and educators are key elements that are essential to student success in the arts.
-When planning an art event for the students, it's important to consider the following:
+When planning an art event for the students, it's important to consider:

 - Plan events for every grade level.
-In elementary school, it's important to consider the motor skills, cognitive levels, and attention span that differ between Primary and Intermediate grade levels.
-Two different activities may need to be planned to ensure that all students have the opportunity to be fully engaged in the art event. - Step outside the traditional forms of art.
-Encourage students to learn about forms of art that they may not otherwise get exposed to (i.e. ancient art forms, using recycled products, graphic design, pottery, cake decorating, and creating sculptures, etc.). - Work with your principal to plan an art event specifically as a reward for students (i.e. participation in Reflections, perfect attendance, etc.) - Work with the art teacher to introduce new art forms into the art classes. - Host an after-school art club and solicit local artists to facilitate the club activities. - Provide an art-related program at PTA meetings, back-to-school events, and end-of-year celebrations.
+In elementary school, it's important to consider the motor skills, cognitive levels, and attention span that differ between primary and intermediate grade levels.
+Consider planning multiple activities to ensure that all students have the opportunity to be fully engaged in the art event. - Step outside the traditional forms of art.
+Encourage students to learn about forms of art that they may not otherwise get exposed to (i.e., ancient art forms, using recycled products, graphic design, pottery, cake decorating, creating sculptures, etc.). - Work with your principal to plan an art event specifically as a reward for students (i.e., participation in Reflections, perfect attendance, etc.) - Work with the art teacher to introduce new art forms into the art classes. - Host an after-school art club and solicit local artists to facilitate the club activities. - Provide an art-related program at PTA meetings, back-to-school events, and end-of-year celebrations.

-Collaborating With Parents, Surrounding Schools, and Local Community
+Collaborating with Parents, Surrounding Schools, and the Local Community

 An art event is a perfect way to bring parents, the local community, and the school together.
-You may plan an event that has a cultural theme, or an event where the artistic talents of parents and community members, as well as students and teachers, can be showcased.
+You may plan an event with a cultural theme or one showcasing the community's artistic talents.
 The arts can provide the perfect family engagement event with all members of the family plus the school community participating in a new experience together.
 Such events foster communication between all who participate and enhance student achievement.

-Many parents, teachers, and community members, particularly our senior community members are artists and hobbyists.
+Many parents, teachers, and community members are artists and hobbyists, particularly our senior community members.
 You may want to survey these individuals to determine if some might be willing to share their time and demonstrate their artistic talents.

-When planning events that will also engage families, it's a good idea to define roles for the siblings in attendance.
+When planning events that will also engage families, defining roles for the siblings in attendance is good.
 The older sibling(s) may serve well as helpers.
 The younger siblings may need an activity better suited for their age.

 Student groups at surrounding schools are a great resource in providing arts activities for students on your campus.
 Contact the music, drama, dance, and film teachers at the middle and high schools to set up field trips and demonstrations for your students.
 The local middle and high school band and choir concerts are a great opportunity to be exposed to and inspired by the artistic talents of others.
-The younger students love seeing the older students perform, and the older students love performing for them.
+The younger students love seeing, the older students perform, and the older students love performing.

-Grow your network by connecting with the Fine Arts Director(s) for your district.
-This connection is especially important for the Council Arts in Education Chair.
+Grow your network by connecting with your district's Fine Arts Director(s).
+This connection is essential for the Council Arts in Education Chair.
 The Council AIE Chair can work with the district Fine Arts Director(s) to influence arts engagement by the students throughout the district.

-Educating Parents On The Importance Of The Arts
+Educating Parents about the Importance of the Arts

-Educating our parents on the importance of engaging their students in the arts is critical to keep interest in the arts alive for parents and for our children in the schools.
+Educating our parents about the importance of engaging their students in the arts is critical to keeping interest in the arts alive for parents and our children in the schools.
 Here are a few ways to convey the importance of the arts in education: